DC Angel Investors: Hidden Tips for Startup Success

 Common Mistakes to Avoid

-DC angel investors invest their personal funds into startups, typically ranging from $25,000 to $100,000.
+DC angel investors typically invest their funds in startups, ranging from $25,000 to $100,000.
 They often bring experience and networks that can help you grow your business.
 Recognizing who these investors are and what they look for is essential for attracting their interest.

 Key Characteristics of DC Angel Investors

-- Local Knowledge: Many DC angel investors understand the local market dynamics, giving them an edge when evaluating startups.
+- Local Knowledge: Many DC angel investors possess in-depth knowledge of the local market dynamics, which gives them a distinct advantage when evaluating startups.

 - Mentorship Focus: They often seek opportunities where they can provide guidance along with financial support.